TaniaAHossain/Loan-Approval-Trends-Insights-from-Financial-Data-Analysis/README.md

 ![Image](https://github.com/user-attachments/assets/6331d0d3-c533-4d32-8bbb-cedbfd679594)

 The resulting sunburst chart provides a hierarchical view of the loan data, allowing for the exploration of relationships between loan status, dependents, and gender.
 The size of each segment reflects the frequency of that specific combination of factors.
-This visualization helps in identifying patterns and understanding how these factors might influence loan approvals.
+This visualization helps identify patterns and understand how these factors might influence loan approvals.

+# Potential Results and Reasoning

+* 1. Credit History is the Most Significant Factor in Loan Approvals

+     * Result: 85.4% of approved applicants have a strong credit history.
+     * Reasoning: Lenders prioritize applicants with good credit records as they indicate lower default risk.
+Those with no credit history face a significantly lower approval rate.

+* 2. Income Levels Influence Loan Approvals and Loan Amounts

+     * Result: Higher-income applicants tend to receive larger loan amounts.
+     * Reasoning: Higher-income applicants are perceived as lower financial risk, making them eligible for larger loans and higher approval rates.

+* 3. Self-Employed Individuals Face More Scrutiny Despite Requesting Higher Loans

+      * Result: Self-employed applicants apply for larger loan amounts but have lower approval rates.
+      * Reasoning: Variable income patterns and financial uncertainty among self-employed individuals result in stricter approval conditions.

+* 4. Married and Graduate Applicants Have a Higher Loan Approval Rate

+      * Result: Married and graduate applicants receive more loan approvals and larger loan amounts.
+      * Reasoning: Dual-income stability in married couples and higher earning potential among graduates make them more creditworthy.

+* 5. Semi-Urban Areas Have the Highest Loan Approvals, Rural Areas the Lowest

+      * Result: Loan approvals are highest in semi-urban areas and lowest in rural regions.
+      * Reasoning: Semi-urban areas offer better financial stability and infrastructure, whereas rural areas may have higher financial risks and lower applicant income levels.

+* 6. Gender Disparity Exists in Loan Applications and Approvals

+      * Result: 81.14% of loan applicants are male, while only 18.86% are female.
+      * Reasoning: Societal and economic factors contribute to fewer women applying for loans, and approval rates may differ due to considerations of income and employment stability.

+* 7. Loan Approval Rate is 44.6%, Indicating a High Rejection Rate.

+       * Result: 332 loans were approved, 148 were rejected, and 289 were pending.
+       * Reasoning: Lenders use strict eligibility criteria such as credit history, income levels, and employment status to minimize financial risk.

+* 8. Loan Amounts Vary by Property Area and Credit History

+       * Result: Semi-Urban and Urban applicants receive higher loan amounts compared to Rural applicants.
+       * Reasoning: Higher property values in urban and semi-urban areas lead to larger loan requests, while rural applicants typically request smaller loans due to lower property costs.

+# Closing Remarks

+The loan approval analysis using Azure Synapse Analytics, SQL, and Power BI highlights key trends in creditworthiness, income influence, property area impact, and demographic variations.
+The insights can help financial institutions refine lending policies, target customer segments, and enhance risk assessment models.
+By leveraging data-driven decision-making, lenders can ensure fair, efficient, and profitable loan distribution while also addressing financial inclusion challenges.